RajaKavuru/stelligent-u/01-cloudformation/README.md

 #### Question: Why YAML

 _Why do we prefer the YAML format for CFN templates?_
+> YAML supports comments so the CFT can be annotated.
+I personally find JSON easier to use.
+It's also faster, and CFN converts YAML to JSON while deploying.

 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_
+> Apart from enabling termnination protection on the CFN stack, we can also set deletion policy on the individual resources to retain in the CFT so the resources are not deleted when the stack is.
+Specific services (S3, EC2, DynamoDB, etc) offer their own termination protection as well.

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

 _How is that different from applying Termination Protection?_
+> ^ Answered

 #### Task: String Substitution